Why NetSuite in 2026: Why Your Implementation Partner Matters More Than Ever

 Introduction

 It's the 10th of the month.
 Your Board wants last month's consolidated financials.
-Your finance team is drowning in Excel, manually reconciling three QuickBooks instances across Belgium, France, and the Netherlands.
+Your finance team is drowning in Excel, manually reconciling three accounting systems across Belgium, France, and the Netherlands.
 Belgium's mandatory e-invoicing just went live.
 Your Series B investors want continuous cash visibility you can't provide.
 And your best finance manager just said she's "tired of working weekends to close the books."

 Sounds familiar?
 This is 2026 for companies scaling from €10M to €50M.
 Systems that worked at €5M break catastrophically at €20M.
 Compliance tightens, AI transforms competitors' operations, and investors demand real-time visibility you can't deliver.